axelvaldez/radical-companies/_posts/reviews/2023-03-21-subordination-is-bad-for-you.markdown

  </div>

 <h1>&nbsp;</h1>
  <p>To be fair, this has been tested in laboratory rats, not people.
-However, <span class="_quotespan">This propensity seems to be evolutionarily conserved.</span> which means that there is a high likelyhood that it applies to us, too, and subordination is bad for us.
+However, <span class="_quotespan">This propensity seems to be evolutionarily conserved.</span> which means that there is a high likelihood that it applies to us, too, and subordination is bad for us.
 Not only it may lead to depression, it induces learned helplessness.
 The <span class="_paradigm">Fiat</span> hierarchy is an "inescapable aversive situation" for people, even the ones who are part of the hierarchy itself.
 They are constantly defeated and learn to be losers.</p>

 <h1>Claim</h1>
  <p>And here is my claim: as opposed to rats, we can get over the &ldquo;loser&rdquo; mindset.
 We can win-at-all-costs by exploding and heading for ruthlessness if need be.
 Mind you, we&rsquo;ve learned to do it nicely, and be polite, not yell, and all that, but we are going to do what we have to do to win.
 And if it hurts others in the process, so be it.</p>